gadamc/kdata/kdatabase/doc/README.txt

 A Number has valueint and valuedouble.
 If you're expecting an int, read valueint, if not read valuedouble.

-Any entry which is in the linked list which is the child of an object will have a "string" which is the "name" of the entry.
-When I said "name" in the above example, that's "string".
+Any entry which is in the linked list which is the child of an object will have a "key" which is the "name" of the entry.
+When I said "name" in the above example, that's "key".
-"string" is the JSON name for the 'variable name' if you will.
+"key" is the JSON name for the 'variable name' if you will.

 Now you can trivially walk the lists, recursively, and parse as you please.
 You can invoke KJson_Parse to get KJson to parse for you, and then you can take